-4 Hold the radio vertically 1 to 2 inches (2.5 to 5.0 cm) from your mouth.

-- 5 Press and hold the PTT button.
-Speak clearly into the microphone. - 6 Release the PTT button to end the transmission and wait for a response from the dispatcher. - 7 To exit Emergency Call, press and hold the preprogrammed Emergency button for about a second.
+- 4 Hold the radio vertically 1 to 2 inches (2.5 to 5.0 cm) from your mouth. - 5 Press and hold the PTT button.
+Speak clearly into the microphone. - 6 Release the PTT button to end the transmission and wait for a response from the dispatcher. - 7 Press and hold the preprogrammed Emergency button for about a second to exit the Emergency Call mode.